ianmicheal/SDL-1.2.1.3DC/README.md

 - **Chui**: Original work and improvements for SDL on Dreamcast.
 - **Kazade**: GLDC library and enhancements.
 - **MRNEO240**:GLDC Optimizing and Support.
-GNU Lesser General Public License, version 2.1 https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html
+- **GPF**: For fixing compile errors and warnings in new kos and gcc13.2/14 GNU Lesser General Public License, version 2.1 https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html
 # DEPRECATED